-To reap the health benefits of aerobic exercise, undertake it a minimum of three times a week for twenty minutes at a time.
-However, you will need to do more than that to lose weight, especially if you need to shed a lot of pounds.
+To reap the health benefits of aerobic exercise, undertake it a minimum of three times a week for at least twenty minutes at a time.
+However, you will have to do more than that to lose weight, especially if you need to shed a lot of pounds.

-For a more precise reading, use a pedometer or a fitness watch with the facility to enter your weight and age, or a smartphone app designed for this purpose.
+For a more accurate reading, use a pedometer or a fitness watch with the facility to enter your weight and age, or a smartphone app designed for this purpose.

 There isn’t a definitive list of best exercises for overweight women.
 Along with modifying your diet, to lose weight and improve your fitness you will need to be more physically active.
 Find a sport or exercise that you enjoy, commit to doing it regularly, and you will be amazed at how quickly you will improve your shape and health.

 If you’re looking for inspiration, click here to discover 10 of the best calorie-burning exercises.